Inspired by Nature,

 A Global Health Crisis

-Bacterial infections and antimicrobial resistance (AMR), particularly in populations with pre-existing conditions and underlying risk factors, cause millions of hospitalizations annually, leading to significant mortality, morbidity, and strain on healthcare systems worldwide.
+Bacterial infections and antimicrobial resistance (AMR) significantly contribute to global health challenges, especially among individuals with pre-existing conditions and underlying risk factors.
+These infections result in millions of hospitalizations each year, causing substantial mortality and morbidity, and placing an immense strain on healthcare systems worldwide.

 Resistance to antibiotics led to at least 1,000,000 deaths each year since 1990

-Kinvard Bio is responding to the increasing patient need for new oral treatment options
+Responding to the urgent patient need for new oral treatment options

-Kinvard Bio is developing a new, differentiated class of antibiotics, with excellent potential for both intravenous and oral treatment options, to treat the most challenging acute and chronic drug resistant bacterial infections.
+Kinvard Bio is tackling this urgent need by developing a novel, differentiated class of antibiotics, offering promising solutions for both intravenous and oral treatments.

 Platform